mk-fg/reliable-discord-client-irc-daemon/README.md

 - Translation for discord mentions, replies, attachments, stickers and emojis in incoming msgs, other events, basic annotations for some embedded links.

+- Limited support for translation of discord user mentions and emojis in sent messages, edits and deletions.

 - Easily accessible backlog via /topic (/t) commands in any channel, e.g. "/t log 2h" to show last 2 hours of backlog or "/t log 2019-01-08" to dump backlog